TylerTemp/SaintsField/README.md

 This is the same as `ShowIf`, `HideIf`, plus it's allowed to be applied to array, `Button`, `ShowInInspector`

+Different from `ShowIf`/`HideIf`: apply on an array will directly show or hide the array itself, rather than each element.

 ```csharp
 public bool boolValue;